barumau/panlingue/eng/darse.md

 **ki yang dansa?**
 = How to dance? (**yang** = manner, style)

-In Pandunia, questions beginning with _why_ are asked using **ke saba**.
+In Panlingue, questions beginning with _why_ are asked using **ke saba**.

 **ke saba te suku mau?**